-A modest travel grant is available to doctoral students who need financial assistance to travel abroad for work related to their research.
+A modest grant is available to doctoral students who need financial assistance to participate in international conferences (in person or virtually) or other work related to their research.

 Travel grants of up to $1,500 are made on a competitive basis, and are contingent upon available financial resources.

-Applications will be considered three times a year, with the following deadlines:
+Applications are considered two times a year, with the following deadlines:

 - September 15